Terry Pratchett's Going Postal: Plot

-The burning of the post office means that the people of Ankh-Morpork are turning back to the "Clacks" for sending their messages, so Moist comes up with a plan to draw people back to the post office by pretending that he has experienced a vision telling him where the gods have buried money to help repair the post office (in reality the money was a hidden stash from his past cons).
-This succeeds, so Moist announces a new long distance delivery service.
+The burning of the post office means that the people of Ankh-Morpork are turning back to the Clacks for sending their messages, so Moist comes up with a plan to draw people back to the post office by pretending that he has experienced a vision telling him where the gods have buried money to help repair the post office (in reality the money was a hidden stash from his past cons).
+After this public success, Moist announces a new long distance delivery service.

 Meanwhile, Adora Belle Dearheart is working on a way to jam up the Clacks with the help of a group of hackers (clacks-crackers) called "The Smoking Gnu" which they succeed in doing temporarily.
-The Clacks' chief engineer, Mr Pony, finds a way of preventing the jamming process, but Pony begins to see that working for Gilt is wrong and presents Adora with evidence to prove that Gilt had the past four postmasters, as well as Adora's brother, killed.
+The Clacks' chief engineer, Mr Pony, finds a way of preventing the jamming process, but after hearing Gilt murder his accountant Mr Horsefry, he presents Adora with evidence to prove that Gilt had the past four postmasters, as well as Adora's brother, killed.

-When an attempt to jam the Clacks fails Moist challenges Gilt to a race to the city of Uberwald, Clacks versus post office.
+When a second attempt to jam the Clacks fails Moist challenges Gilt to a race to Überwald between the Clacks versus post office.
 The message to be sent is a biography of Havelock Vetinari.
-Moist and Adora employ a disused Clack tower to intercept and successfully change the message from a biography to the content of Gilt's ledgers, providing evidence of the hired murders, which is witnessed in Ankh-Morpork.
-Gilt flees before he can be arrested and Adora is made manager of the Clacks and begins a relationship with Moist.
-At the end of the story Gilt, having been tracked down by a Golem the same way Moist was, is awoken in Vetinari's office who asks Gilt if he knows anything about angels.
+Moist and Adora employ a disused Clack tower to intercept and secretly change the message from the biography to the content of Gilt's ledgers, providing evidence of the hired murders, which is witnessed in Ankh-Morpork.
+Gilt flees before he can be arrested; Adora is made manager of the Clacks and begins a relationship with Moist.

+At the end of the story Gilt, having been tracked down by a Golem the same way Moist was, awakes in Vetinari's office.
+The Patrician asks Gilt if he knows anything about angels, and gives him an offer similar to one given earlier to Moist.
 When a postman (played by Terry Pratchett) later arrives at Vetinari's palace to deliver a letter to Gilt, Vetinari implies that Gilt killed himself by falling down the deep pit.

 In a post-credits sequence, Groat and Stanley are sore and exhausted after making the round-trip to Überwald with a mail coach, but excited because they bet on Moist to win the race at odds of 50-1.
 Then Groat remembers that he left the betting slip in Überwald, so they immediately set off again in the desperate hope of finding it.